 The Greatest Benefit of Saving Sex

-How many times have I read angry stories from former “good little Christians” who waited for sex (sort of) until marriage, only to be disappointed.
-No, that’s not strong enough.
-Only to be FURIOUS with their sex life after marriage.
+I’ve read quite a few bitter stories from former “good little Christians” who waited until marriage to have sex (sort of), only to be disappointed – no, that’s not strong enough – only to be FURIOUS with their sex life after marriage.

-Sadly, many of these misled individuals actually urge other “good little Christians” to explore their sexuality and indulge their passions instead of waiting.
+Sadly, many of these angry individuals actually urge other “good little Christians” to explore their sexuality and indulge their passions instead of waiting.

-Then there are those disillusioned singles out there (you might be one or know one) who are long past the age when they thought they would be married.
+Then there are those disillusioned singles out there who are long past the age when they thought they would be married.
 With no prospects on the horizon.
 Wondering what might have been if only they had taken advantage of past opportunities to enjoy their sexuality.

 Two weeks ago we began sharing the TOP10 benefits of saving sex for marriage, and last week we got down to the TOP5 and this week we share the #1 benefit; the greatest benefit of saving sex for marriage.

 Only this: a deeper relationship with God.